Nationals vs. Giants Player Props Betting Odds

-The San Francisco Giants visit the Washington Nationals at Nationals Park on Friday at 7:05 PM ET.
-Those looking to place a player prop bet can find odds for Lane Thomas and others in this game.
+Player prop bet options for LaMonte Wade Jr, Lane Thomas and others are available when the San Francisco Giants visit the Washington Nationals at Nationals Park on Saturday (first pitch at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!